Close

 United Kingdom

-After obtaining a BSc Hons Mathematics (First) and PhD in Statistics at Nottingham University, I had a short lecturer appointment at Newcastle University (1986-1989) where I became interested in statistical methods applied to clinical and public health data.
+A first class honours degree in Mathematics, followed by a PhD in Statistics at Nottingham University, led to a short lecturer appointment at Newcastle University, where I became interested in statistical methods applied to clinical and public health data.

-I spent 23 years as a non-clinical Scientist and then programme leader (from 2000) at the MRC Biostatistics Unit, Cambridge (1989-2013), during which time I collaborated with Papworth Hospital, a specialist hospital in cardiovascular and respiratory diseases.
+I spent 23 years as a non-clinical Scientist and then programme leader (from 2000) at the MRC Biostatistics Unit, Cambridge, during which time I collaborated widely with clinicians and scientists at Papworth Hospital, a specialist hospital in cardiovascular and respiratory diseases.

-In 2013, I took up a post as Professor of Statistics at Leeds University Clinical Trials Research Unit (2013-2016), leading athe Comprehensive trials division and developing a statistical methodology stream in the CTU.
+In 2013, I took up a post as Professor of Statistics at Leeds University Clinical Trials Research Unit, leading the Comprehensive trials division and helping to establish a statistical methodology stream in the CTU.

-I joined the LSHTM as Professor of Medical Statistics in 2017, where I specialise in statistical methodology related to evaluation of new health technologies, particularly in cardiovascular diseases and cancer.
+When the opportunity to join the LSHTM as Professor of Medical Statistics arose in 2017, I could not resist.
+There I specialise in statistical methodology and applications related to evaluation of new health technologies, particularly in cardiovascular diseases and cancer.

 Affiliations